Ridermansb/linkFunction/README.md

 > Every byte counts!
 PR's can't be merged if they increase the output size much.

 -   Fork it!
--   Clone your fork: `git clone https://github.com/<your-username>/linkvalue`
+-   Clone your fork: `git clone https://github.com/<your-username>/linkfunction`
--   Navigate to the newly cloned directory: `cd linkvalue`
+-   Navigate to the newly cloned directory: `cd linkfunction`
 -   Create a new branch for the new feature: `git checkout -b my-new-feature`
 -   Install the tools necessary for development: `npm install`
 -   Make your changes.